dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### CONSIDER using the generalized function type syntax for parameters.

 Dart has a special syntax when defining a parameter whose type is a function.
-Sort of like C, you surround the parameter's name with the function's return type and parameter signature:
+Sort of like in C, you surround the parameter's name with the function's return type and parameter signature:

 <?code-excerpt "misc/lib/effective_dart/design_bad.dart (function-type-param)"?>